Tips for Trading GBTC (the Bitcoin Investment Trust) in 2018 and Beyond

 What is a trust?
-A trust (an investment trust) is essentially a company that owns a fixed amount of a given asset (like gold or bitcoin).
+A trust (an investment trust) is a company that owns a fixed amount of a given asset (like gold or bitcoin).
 Investors pool money and buy shares of the trust, owning contracts that represent ownership of the asset held by the trust.
 In a gold trust, 1 share might be worth 1/10th an ounce of gold.
-With the Bitcoin trust, 1 share is worth about 1/10th a Bitcoin.
+With the Bitcoin trust, 1 share is worth about 1/1000th a Bitcoin (it was about 1/10th).
 The trust is managed by a company who charges a fee, in the case of GBTC that company is Grayscale.

-Is GBTC really the only Bitcoin stock?
-To clarify, GBTC is the only stock offered on the public stock exchange that holds bitcoin as its primary asset.
-It is also one of the only choices for investing in Bitcoin without buying Bitcoin directly in general here in late 2017 (this could change).
-In other words, it isn’t the only way to invest in Bitcoin, it is simply the only choice for an investor who wishes to use the stock market to trade cryptocurrency as of November 2017.
+Is GBTC the only Bitcoin stock?
+GBTC is the only stock offered on NASDAQ.com or any United States public stock exchange that holds bitcoin as its primary asset.
+It is also one of the only choices for investing in Bitcoin without buying Bitcoin directly as of early 2018 (this could change).
+It isn’t the only way to invest in Bitcoin; it is currently the only choice for an investor who wishes to use the stock market to trade cryptocurrency as of September 2018 aside from another Grayscale trust which holds Ethereum Classic called The Ethereum Classic Investment Trust (ETCG).
 Learn other ways to invest in cryptocurrencies like Bitcoin.

 What is GBTC?